 The chronicles of the Burnsyde family reach back into Scottish history to an ancient tribe known as the Picts.
 The ancestors of the Burnsyde family lived in one of the many places by the same name.
 The name means dweller at the brookside from the Old English work burne which means brook and the word side.

 The surname Burnsyde was first found in Fife, but "there are villages named Burnside in the shires of Fife, Nairn, and Kincardine. "

 Early History of the Burnsyde family

-Another 104 words (7 lines of text) covering the years 1650 and 1673 are included under the topic Early Burnsyde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnsyde research.
+Another 91 words (6 lines of text) covering the years 1511, 1650, 1669, 1673, 1673 and are included under the topic Early Burnsyde History in all our PDF Extended History products and printed products wherever possible.